Abdullah9202/REST_ful_API/README.md

 * Error handling could be improved to provide more informative error messages.

 Overall, this RESTful API provides basic CRUD functionality for managing cafe records in a local SQL database.

+## Important Note

+* API Key is in the text file named api_key.txt that is located in API directory.